 - Tie one end of the wick to the middle of a skewer.
 Balance the skewer on the top of the candle jar and trim the wick so that it extends all the way to the bottom of the jar.

-- Melt the soy wax carefully in the microwave.
-Use a low setting and stir the wax at regular intervals to ensure that the heat is evenly dispersed.
-Measure the temperature of the wax frequently.
+- Measure the temperature of the wax frequently.
 Getting the wax to about 170 degrees is ideal, but you do not want it to get too hot.
-Always remain in attendance at the microwave.

-- When the wax is melted, add the essential oils, stirring carefully with the spoon.
+- When the wax is melted, add the essential oil, stirring carefully with the spoon.
 Keep stirring until the oil is completely incorporated in the wax.

 - Measure the temperature again.
 Wait until the wax has cooled to about 100 degrees.